-Wolf spiders are diurnal and have fairly large and robust front legs.
+Wolf spiders are diurnal animals, They have eight long, hairy legs, of which the front legs are large and strong, allowing them to move quickly and efficiently on different terrains.
 They use their strong cheliceraes to crush prey, and they can inflict sharp stinging bites on humans.

 Wolf spiders have a brown or dark coloration with bristles on their legs and body, which makes some species look a bit like tarantulas, but they are in fact very different.
 As there are many different wolf spider species, their appearances vary a lot.
 Consult the picture section and see also the latest photo submitted to this site (by Robert McDonald).

-Wolf spiders can reach a size of up to 1.2 inches.
-That is the body size only - if the legs are included the total length of a Wolf Spider can be almost four inches.
-Wolf spiders are rarely found in groups and they prefer to hunt alone.
-Some are ambushers that lie in wait for a prey to pass by or exit from a burrow.
-Others chases their prey over relatively short distances.
+Wolf spiders can reach a size of up to 1.2 inches (30.48mm).
+That is the body size only – if the legs are included the total length of a Wolf Spider can be almost four inches.

 Wolf spiders depend on their sight and have eight eyes in total, and of these are two very large.
 Above them, and laterally, they have two smaller eyes – and below the two large eyes, in a middle row, a row of four relatively small eyes is seen.